o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-cli/_index.md

 The instructions guide you through the following steps:

 * Create a new O3DE project using the O3DE CLI.
-* Create Visual Studio project files in your O3DE project directory.
+* Generate project files for your IDE in your O3DE project directory.
 * Build your O3DE project.

 At the end of the tutorial, you'll have a new O3DE project based on the default "standard" project template.